seojuncha/shell-programming/basic/README.md

 - ~/.bash_login
 - ~/.profile
 - ~/.bashrc
+- ...

 The purpose of Shell profile is to load environment variables and run scripts for the session.
 Before we step forward, look around the Shell session.

+### What's in profiles?
+Actually, '/etc/profile' is not a configuration file but a shell script when running through a shell.
+If you are familiar with a shell script, you could understand what it means easily.
+The shell profiles contains only a few things to configure the shell session.
+The important thing that is done by a profile is to prepare a shell environment, for instance, ~~.

+### The order of loading profiles

 ## Shell Sessions
 There are two kinds of Shell sessions, ***Login Session*** and ***Non-Login Session***.
 What's difference between them?
 Let's talk about *session* first.
 The terminology, *session*, is commonly appeared in computer programming world.
 What is *session*?